 SARS-CoV-2 mainly spreads through the air in respiratory droplets or aerosolized particles, especially in crowded indoor settings.
 Some newer virus variants spread more easily than the original strain and are better at evading immunity from past infection or vaccination.
 Click here to learn about COVID testing and how to protect yourself and others.

-Certain people have a greater risk of acquiring the coronavirus, including essential workers and people who live in crowded households or institutional settings such as nursing homes or prisons.
-A different set of risk factors increases the chances of developing severe COVID-19, including older age and preexisting health conditions.
-Children and young adults can transmit the virus and become seriously ill.
+Some people are at greater risk of acquiring the virus, including those who live in crowded households or institutional settings, such as nursing homes or prisons.
+A different set of risk factors increases the chances of developing severe illness.
+While older people and those with other health conditions are more likely to develop severe disease, healthy young people—including children—can also become seriously ill.
 Black and Latino communities have both higher infection rates and greater odds of severe illness and death.

-The coronavirus can cause a wide range of symptoms.
-Many people have no apparent symptoms at all, although they can still transmit the virus.
-Common symptoms include cough, shortness of breath, fever, chills, muscle pain, sore throat and loss of the sense of taste or smell.
-Click here for information about coronavirus testing and COVID-19 diagnosis.
+SARS-CoV-2 can cause a wide range of symptoms.
+Many people have no apparent symptoms at all (known as being asymptomatic), but they can still transmit the virus.
+Common symptoms include cough, shortness of breath, fever or chills, muscle or joint aches, sore throat, headache, gastrointestinal symptoms and loss of the sense of taste or smell.